perprit/TIL/react/note.md

 * A name of user-defined component should start with a capital letter.
 * Components must not changes given props.
   > `All React components must act like pure functions with respect to their props.`
+* Components can be "extracted" from a nested one.

 ## State and Lifecylcle